Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 helps the network to learn which state variables should be remembered or forgotten.

+## Custom Block
+A custom block is simply a block which allows us to build or code our own custom models and blocks.
+In order to create custom block or model, block class must be extended and its methods `init` and `forward` should be overriden to define parameters of model and forward function, respectively.

+*Refer the .ipynb file to understand how to implement our own Custom Block.*

 ## Sequential Block
 A neural network block is described as a single layer, a component which consists of multiple layers, or the entire model itself.
 Thus, a sequential block is a block which allows to build models that holds linear stack of layers in the order in which they should be executed.
 Sequential allows to build